jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Here's a question: Do we know our fate like we know the polar bears?
 Given how much anger, angst, and confusion we have in our politics, the answer is no.

 This book will teach you about human evolution.
-Our story is the same as all other lifeforms.
+Our story is the same as all lifeforms.
 The environment is constantly changing, thus Life needs updated adaptations.
 We either harvest enough resources to keep Life procreating and, therefore, evolving, or Life finds someone else.

 Humans think we understand Life's requirement to evolve.
-Almost every leader, company, ideology, and philosophy says they want to give their people the resources they need for a happy Life.
+Almost every leader, company, ideology, and philosophy says they want to provide the resources needed for their people to live a happy Life.
 But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society today show we don't know how to drop old ways of living and adopt the new adaptations we need to prosper.
 Indeed, most of today's Conservative vs. Progressive politics is about resisting evolution to keep old products alive and then trying to justify why "the other" should bear the burden of society's refusal to stop being polar bears and start anew.

 Techvolution will teach you how to move on from the past.
-You'll control your own dice and adopt the technological innovation that'll put the power of wealth-generating modern technology into your, and everyone else's, hands.
+You'll roll your own dice in the game of evolution and adopt the technological innovation that'll put the power of wealth-generating modern technology into your, and everyone else's, hands.

 Because animals sadly can't change their genes.
 They must endure the pain of "survival of the fittest" to evolve.
-We can (and already are) changing our fate by updating our characteristics with modern technology.
-But before we join those seeding the future, we must upgrade our politics with evolution.
+We can change our fate by updating our characteristics with modern technology.
+But before we can grab hold of modern technology, we must upgrade our politics with evolution.

 The recipe is simple.
-Take one part Left and one Right, and mix them up.
+Take one part Left and one part Right.
+And, mix them together.

 ## Mixed-Ideological Politics